My metal roof is failing

 How do I know if my metal roof needs to be replaced?

-Signs your metal roof may need replacement include widespread corrosion, significant leaks, or structural damage that compromises the roof's integrity.
+Signs that your metal roof may need replacement include extensive rust, widespread leaks, or significant damage to multiple panels.

 Connect with certified professionals in your area